 About

 Café Cubano is known to be extra strong and bitter since it's prepared from dark roast beans that have been ground quite finely.
 Since this drink is bitter on its own, a lot of sugar is added.
-Due to rationing in years past, Cubans learned to stretch their coffee and enjoy it in small quantities.
+Due to rationing, Cubans have had to enjoy coffee in small quantities.
+"Cuban coffee" refers to the brewing style, not the origin of the beans.

 Ingredients

-- Coffee: Start with ground Cuban beans, such as Café Bustelo, Pilon, or La Llave.
-If you can't find one of these brands, use medium ground whole beans.
+- Coffee: Start with Cuban-style ground beans, such as Café Bustelo, Pilon, or La Llave.
+If you can't find one of these brands, use medium roast, single origin beans that you grind yourself.
+Unfortunately, you likely won't be able to use Cuban-grown beans, as they are hard to find outside of that country.

 - Water: Use filtered water for the best flavor.